Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 Agustus 2025 15.36.14 UTC
+- WIB: Sabtu, 2 Agustus 2025 16.31.59 UTC
-- WITA: Sabtu, 2 Agustus 2025 16.36.14 UTC
+- WITA: Sabtu, 2 Agustus 2025 17.31.59 UTC
-- WIT: Sabtu, 2 Agustus 2025 17.36.14 UTC
+- WIT: Sabtu, 2 Agustus 2025 18.31.59 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: motivational
+Kategori: attitude